peter/rails-cms-bootstrap/README.md

 # Rails CMS Bootstrap

-This is a fairly bare bones template illustrating how to create the beginnings of a CMS UI using Rails 5, Postgres 9, and Bootstrap 4.
+This is a fairly bare bones Rails app illustrating how to create the beginnings of a CMS UI using Rails 5, Postgres 9, and Bootstrap 4.

 ## Features